CarlozSanchez/Resume/index.md

 Oceanside CA
 January 2016 - Current

-Currently working on a new Degree in Computer Science
+Currently working on a Degree in Computer Science, along with supplemental math and Digital Interactivity.

 ### SKILLS
 Great with computers, very comfortable working on new equipment.